What is Fasted Cardio?

 Fasted cardio is when you engage in cardiovascular exercise during a fasted state, meaning while your body is not digesting food.
 When food is being digested, glucose and insulin levels are elevated.
 You cannot burn fat when insulin levels are elevated since insulin signals the body to store fat.
 Only when insulin levels are low can you burn fat efficiently.
 Insulin levels are at their lowest during a fasted state.

 Ideally, a fasted state would be about 8-12 hours after your last meal but shorter durations, as little as three hours, can also provide benefits.
 After a meal, your body is working to break down food, use it for energy, and store the rest as fat.
-If your body is busy allocating energy resources coming in, it can’t break down and burn fat at this same time.
+If your body is busy allocating energy resources coming in, it can’t break down and burn fat at the same time.
 A longer fast allows for insulin to drop lower, which promotes more fat-burning potential.
 Performing exercise with no food forces your body to look for energy elsewhere and a great resource is in the fat cells.
 Theoretically, you can burn more fat in a fasted state compared to non-fasting, but there are limits and cautions to this type of exercise.
 So before you jump on that treadmill, let’s get a deeper understanding of all this.

 Fat Storage & Fat Burning